Is there bias against men in divorce?

 Is it that men are at fault more than women?
 Are men less likely to do something about it if they are in an unhappy relationship?

-In this blog we will look to address these questions and also offer some guidance to men going through divorce.
+In this article, we will look to address these questions and also offer some guidance to men going through divorce or separation.

 Grounds for divorce

-Many people assume that of the 5 ground for divorce men would be most guilty of adultery but this is not the case.
-Recent statistics show that unreasonable behavior, which includes alcohol abuse, physical abuse and verbal abuse, is the most cited reason for divorce cases against men.
+Many people assume that of the five grounds for divorce, men would be most guilty of adultery.
+However, this is not always the case.
+Recent statistics show that unreasonable behavior – which includes alcohol abuse, physical abuse and verbal abuse – is the most cited reason for divorce cases against men.

-In our blog on the valid grounds for divorce in Northern Ireland we mentioned that unreasonable behavior is often cited in instances where couples would prefer to agree to a ‘no fault’ divorce but have not been separated for a long enough period.
+In a previous blog, which details the valid grounds for divorce in Northern Ireland, we mentioned that unreasonable behavior is often cited in instances where couples would prefer to agree to a ‘no fault’ divorce but have not been separated for a long enough period.
 This may skew the statistics slightly but not enough to say that the statistics are inaccurate.
-To read our full blog on the grounds for divorce in Northern Ireland follow the link below:
+You can read our full blog on the grounds for divorce in Northern Ireland here.

-Statistically divorce does favor women but this is not to say that there is a bias against men.
+Statistically, divorce does favour women but this is not to say that there is a bias against men.
 The facts merely show that women are more successful in divorce claims, not that they are awarded unfairly.
 These judgments are in the vast majority of cases awarded for good reason and not just as a default response.

-In terms of child custody the statistics are again in favor of women with recent statistics showing that over 80% of children of separated parents live with their mother.
+In terms of child custody, the statistics are again in favour of women.
+Figures show that over 80% of children of separated parents, do live with their mother.

-I think it is unfair to say that there is a bias against men in divorce but men are often forgotten in the process and are usually the losers in these cases (This is not to say that a women who has been through a difficult or even abusive relationship could ever be considered a winner).
-A husband can find themselves facing life without their wife, house or kids in an instant and this can be difficult to comprehend.
+It is unfair to say that there is a bias against men in divorce but men are often forgotten in the process, and are usually the ‘losers’ in these cases (this is not to say that a woman who has been through a difficult or even abusive relationship could ever be considered a ‘winner’).
+A husband can find themselves facing a life without their partner, house or kids in an instant, and this can be very difficult to comprehend.